 - Broccoli.
 I used frozen broccoli - you can use fresh or frozen.
 Steam or bake it first, then chop it up.

 - Mozzarella cheese.
 Shred this cheese so you can sprinkle it on top before baking it in the oven.
-You can also use your favorite blend of Italian cheeses.

 See the printable recipe card for exact measurements and a full list of ingredients.